Makeshift/Marauder/Readme.md

 ## FAQ

 **Q: Why are most of the containers on the host network?**

 **A:** You'd be surprised how much CPU a bandwith-heavy container can use using the Docker proxy (especially for something like Sabnzbd).
 It just makes sense to allow the heavy stuff to bridge straight to the host, which also comes with its own set of connectivity challenges.
 Also, each open port would be a proxy process, so having a large range for torrenting would suck.

 **Q: How do I disable some of the services I don't want/need?**

 **A:** The easiest way would probably choose the services you want when you're starting the stack.
 Some of them have dependants, so if you choose `sonarr` you will get `rclone` by default as well, but you can customise which ones you want:
 ```bash
 docker compose up -d sonarr radarr headphones transmission
 ```
 Alternatively, you can also just comment out the services you don't want in the `docker-compose.yml` file.
 This may be a more convenient solution for some.

+**Q: There are some extra settings in the service interface that you don't mention!
+What do I do?!

+**A:** That's intentional.
+The defaults for whatever I don't mention are usually fine.
+If I included all of the config options, this doc would be even longer than it already is.

 ## Table of Contents
 <!-- MarkdownTOC autolink="true" autoanchor="true" -->